-Assembly Bill (AB) 1500 would reduce annual property tax revenues by an estimated \$30.2 million, in adding the expected losses for the 2018 Camp Fire and the 2018 Woolsey Fire.
+Assembly Bill (AB) 1500 would reduce annual property tax revenues by an estimated \$7.7 million to \$11.5 million, in adding the potential revenue losses for the 2018 Camp Fire and the 2018 Woolsey Fire.

-Qualifying Remarks: When preparing the revenue analysis, the staff had no data on the number of homeowners needing the additional three years to reconstruct.
-The above analysis assumes that all homeowners affected would seek an additional three years.
+Qualifying Remarks: The above analysis assumes that all homeowners affected would seek an additional three years of relief.

-An assumption made is that every fire victim who had a home damaged or destroyed elects to rebuild on their property instead of purchasing replacement property.
-Hence this estimate should be viewed as the maximum annual revenue loss.
+Staff does not know if every fire victim who had a home damaged or destroyed will elect to rebuild on their property or purchase a replacement property.

-In addition, AB 556 is a similar bill.
+AB 556 is a similar bill.
 If passed, it may reduce the revenue impact of this bill, as some property owners may elect to buy replacement property instead of rebuilding improvements on an existing property.